 What coverage is there for trees that are down?

 Unless a felled tree damages a covered property, such as a house or a fence, there is no coverage for damage to trees by “weather perils.”

 The power was out for five days, and the food in my freezer and refrigerator spoiled.
 Is it covered?

 Generally, most policies do not cover food spoilage because of power outages because of the “power failure” exclusion.
 Some insurance companies provide limited coverage, between $250 to $500, as a coverage enhancement.

-Most policies include coverage for "sudden and accidental damage from artificially generated electrical current."
-However, the coverage does not apply to loss of transistors, computer chips, and other similar items.
-This means damage from a power surge would not cover such items as televisions, VCRs, and computers.
-Read more: Investing in a surge protectors
+Most policies cover “sudden and accidental damage from artificially generated electrical current.”
+However, the coverage typically does not apply to damaged transistors, computer chips, or similar items.
+This common restriction means damage from a power surge would not cover such items as televisions, VCRs, and computers.